1.2КJune 30, 2025Разное

 Consider this: why have cards never been replaced by a more serious or a more superficial symbol of fate?

-And finally, which moment from your life—a win, a loss, or a secret divination—made you experience that very trembling awe in the face of your own destiny?
+And finally, which moment from your life—a win, a loss, or a secret divination—made you experience that trembling awe in the face of your own destiny?

 What do cards mean to you—a mirror of the ages, a way to feel like a player, or a secret conversation with your own shadow?